 Costs incurred for the development of computer software that will be sold, leased, or otherwise marketed are charged to research and development expense when incurred, until technological feasibility has been established for the product.
 Technological feasibility is typically established upon completion of a detailed program design.
 Costs incurred after this point are capitalized on a project-by-project basis.
 Capitalized costs consist of internal and external development costs.
-Upon general release of the product to customers, we cease capitalization and begin amortization, which is calculated on a project-by-project basis as the greater of (1) the ratio of current gross revenues for a product to the total of current and anticipated future gross revenues for the product or (2) the straight-line method over the estimated future economic life of the product.
-Factors we consider in determining the estimated future economic life of the product.
-Factors we consider in determining the estimated future economic life of the product.
-Factors or changes in circumstances indicate the carrying amount may not be recoverable.
+Upon general release of the product to customers, we cease capitalization and begin amortization, which is calculated on a project-by-project basis as the greater of (1) the ratio of current gross revenues for a product to the total of current and anticipated future gross revenues for the product or (2) the straight-line method over the estimated economic life of the product.
+We generally amortize software development costs over a three-to-seven year period based upon the estimated future economic life of the product.
+Factors we consider in determining the estimated future economic life of the product include anticipated future revenues, and changes in software and hardware technologies.
+Management annually reviews the carrying values of capitalized costs for impairment or whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
 If expected cash flows are insufficient to recover the carrying amount of the asset, then we recognize an impairment loss to state the asset at its net realizable value.